Back to

 sketch of F.R.
 Havergal

-Here are two items in the church dating back to his time in Shareshill.
+Here are two items in the church dating back to the Havergals' time in Shareshill.

 charities board